[Translate to English:] Kooperationen & Community

 Portrait Andrea Ghoneim

-Andrea Ghoneim is eDeveloperin for Digital Teaching Services (Program Management and Teaching & Learning Support) at WU Vienna since 2020.
+Andrea Ghoneim is eDeveloper for Digital Teaching Services (Program Management and Teaching & Learning Support) at WU Vienna since 2020.
 Before that, she was researcher in the field of educational technologies at Danube University Krems (Austria) and held several positions in teaching and development at Egyptian universities as well as at University of Vienna.
 She holds a doctorate from University of Vienna.

 Her current research interests are immersive learning and virtual environments and development of skills in university teaching and learning.